XAbirHasan/git/details/git-branch.md

 ```
 $ git branch -m feature-B-fix
 ```
-In this example, the branch feature-B was renamed to feature-B-fix
+In this example, the branch "feature-B" was renamed to "feature-B-fix"

 ## Delete a branch
 ```